-Are you curious about Japanese culture, hot springs, and onsen ryokan?
-This blog is your cultural guide: steamy photographs (no porn), hot explanations rippling with the bare truth about Japanese hot springs, as well as unbiased reviews.
-Step into the blog, and wet your toes, your whole body, your mind, your soul, and your computer as you enjoy relaxing photographs and healing stories.
+Are you curious about Japanese culture, hot springs, and ryokan?
+This blog is your cultural guide: steamy photographs (no porn), hot explanations rippling with the bare truth about Japanese hot springs, and unbiased reviews.
+Step into the blog to wet your toes, your body, your mind, your soul, and your computer as you enjoy relaxing photographs and healing stories.

 Friday, January 6, 2017

 This year's best Japanese hot spring in nature award goes to Yunohira Onsen, a hot spring hidden away in the distant reaches of remote Shibata, Niigata.
 Hot water drains from cliff cracks into rocky baths at the bottom of a gorge.
 Crystal water churns white as it plunges down the path of a winding river in front of the baths.
 Butterflies and birds flutter, with their own secret purposes, between the gaps of narrow, verdant cliff walls.
 Only hardy hikers and hot spring addicts reach this sublime location.

 The first three hours of walking toward this hidden hot spring will take you along a broken, cracked one-way concrete road that runs above the river that empties into Kajikawa Dam, where you left your car.
 Only the vehicles of dam workers are allowed.
 Driving along the road would be a scary experience.
 In many places, a wrong turn or lapse of attention could send a car and its passengers tumbling hundreds of meters downward.
 Only the bases of rusted bridge railings remain on bridges that appear ready to disintegrate.